tmdict/mhy-notes/README.md

-# Genshin Notes
+# mHY-notes

-A collection of simple tools and infographic contents related to the game Genshin Impact.
+A collection of simple tools and infographic contents related to games created by miHoYo.

 ## Setup